 Gather with us to slow down, loosen up and listen to what God is saying to each of us.
 Everyone is encouraged to move at his or her own pace … even if that means simply sitting still.

 I have been practicing yoga in one form or another since 1997.
 After completing yoga instructor training with Holy Yoga Global in 2018, I brought Holy Yoga to Columbia Presbyterian Church, Vancouver, Washington, as a “missional experiment” and led it with help from my friend Nancy Anderson and support from our Huddle.

 I also taught yoga at the YMCA of Clark County (Washington).

-My family moved back to Moorhead — my hometown — in 2020, and I offered Holy Yoga at the Lutheran Church of the Good Shepherd during summer 2021.
+My family moved back to Moorhead — my hometown — in 2020, and I now teach Yoga Selah at the Lutheran Church of the Good Shepherd.

 - Almost anything from Mikki Trowbridge